 You can delete individual records from a data backup job to ensure that they're no longer being stored by Gearset.
+This process will delete all records of the ID from all the backup runs that Gearset has stored.
 This not only helps you meet legal obligations (for example under GDPR compliance) but may also be required as part of your contractual obligations with your customers.

 Find the record ID

 The first step is to find the Salesforce ID for the record you want to delete.

 If the record still exists in your org

 Navigate to the record in the Salesforce UI

 In the URL in your browser, look for the string of numbers and letters that represents the ID

 In the example lead below, the URL is

 Make a note of the ID

 If the record no longer exists in your org